 Now, all of this information can get a bit murky, so here are some more articles to read if you would like.

-1. The first is on mercola.com and is on the dangers of drinking distilled water.
-In a nutshell, the article shows that distillation removes all minerals from the water and since minerals are crucial to ones health, this method of purification is not healthy.
+1. One is here and mentions the dangers of drinking distilled water.
+In a nutshell, the article mentions that distillation removes all minerals from the water and removing these minerals can lead to health concerns and imbalances.

-4. REVERSE OSMOSIS: To be fair, even once the decision to get a reverse osmosis was made, we still had to decide which type.
-They are sold all over the place and there are different types and different prices.
-But if you read Mr. Franks’ article, you will see part of what made going with his company an easy decision to make.
-He took a good bit of time on the phone with me to walk me through the pros and cons of his system versus the others that I had been contemplating and well, his reasoning was easy to follow, he made a lot of sense and he was not pressuring me into anything.
-In fact, I was considering a water softener as well, but he talked me out of it! 🙂
+We looked at the pros and cons of his system versus the others that I had been contemplating and well, his reasoning was easy to follow, he made a lot of sense and he was not pressuring me into anything.
+In fact, I was considering a salt-free water softener as well, but he talked me out of it! 🙂

 We purchased a reverse osmosis system that uses our multi-pure carbon filter as one of its filters (we had already pre-paid for these and Gene said that they were a great filter and we should save money and keep them) and then we put a remineralizing cartridge on the filter as well.
 We additionally purchased a whole house filter to remove chlorine and sediment as the negative health effects of chlorine in water are something that I wanted to avoid.